goabstract/Awesome-Design-Tools/README.md

 ### User Flow Tools

-User Flow diagrams are a fast way to plan customer journey paths and improve user experience.
+User flow is a series of steps a user takes to achieve a meaningful goal.
+It's a fast way to plan customer journey paths and improve UX.
 So if you need to make a user flow diagram, user flow map or a sitemap, take a look at these tools:

 * [Draw.io](https://www.draw.io/) — a free online diagram software for making flowcharts, process diagrams, org charts, UML, ER and network diagrams. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Flowmapp](https://flowmapp.com/) — an online tool for creating sitemaps and user flows that helps you to effectively design and plan user experience.